iash8090/iNotes/README.md

-# iNotes
+# iNotes Application

 ## About
 This is a Notes Application Project.
+Here one can create his notes and keep them updated or delete them.

 Its backend is based upon **Django Framework** and frontend is of **React Js**.
-Here one can create his notes and keep them updated or delete them.
+The frontend part of React Js is integrated within the Django.
+For creating APIs, Django Rest Framwork(DRF) and Object Relational Mapping(ORM) is used to implement 'GET', 'POST', 'PUT', 'DELETE' methods.

 ## Commands to run after dwonloading project :